 Email by MESA

-Email by MESA is excellent for thorough responses so that details can be included.
+Email by MESA is excellent for thorough responses, so details can be included.
 MESA offers built-in email sending that enables you to streamline your workflows.

-You can use Email by MESA to send emails to a specific email address or a dynamic email address (like an internal department).
+You can use Email by MESA to send emails to a specific or dynamic email address (like an internal department).
 You can create workflow templates that automatically send emails when there’s an update that your team needs to see.
 For example, you can use the app to:

 - Send an email to your customer service staff when you get a low rating on a Delighted customer survey

-- Notify your logistics staff when a Traktor order over $100 hasn’t been delivered within 15 days
+- Notify your logistics staff when a Tracktor order over $100 hasn’t been delivered within 15 days

 - Notify your marketing staff when a Shopify product becomes out of stock